Firmware acquisition¶

 Acquire from removable media¶

-Some devices support firmware via USB or SD.
+Some devices support firmware export or update via USB or SD.

 Insert blank media